rachaelstanislaw/learn-pre-work/JavaScript/js_challenges.md

 secondName(names1)            // 3.
 "Jenna"
 secondName(names2)            // 4.
 "Rodrigo"
 ```
 - Write a function called `wildWest` that accepts any number greater than 0 as an argument.
 The function will return `"Darn tootin'!"` if the argument is 1, `"Get yer ice cold sarsaparilla!"` if the argument is 2, or `"This town aint big enough for the both of us"` if the argument is anything else.
 Hint: you will need `if else` conditionals in your function!
-Feel free to copy an dpaste the return values.
+Feel free to copy and paste the return values.
 Don't forget to add the function call at the end.
 ```javascript
 wildWest = (num) => {
   if(num === 1) {